-The importance of health and family has taken center stage in 2020.
+The importance of health and family has taken center stage.
 Research from the CDC indicates that maintaining a healthy lifestyle with regular exercise and nutrient-rich meals strengthens our ability to combat illnesses — making it a key focus for families, especially during the COVID-19 pandemic.

-Find out what the YMCA of Metropolitan Detroit is doing to help local families live healthier this December and beyond.
+Find out what the YMCA of Metropolitan Detroit is doing to help local families live healthier in 2021.

 The Y is here for you and your family with seven locations that offer clean welcoming spaces to support you on your health seeking journey.
 Facial coverings and social distancing are core to keeping you safe.

 - You can enjoy a run, jog or walk using our indoor track.